sverweij/wordywordy/README.md

 **Bigger**.
   You can show words stupid big when only displaying one of them at the time.
-  This might be useful for visualy-impaired people.
+  This might be useful when you have low vision.

 **Hands free**.
   It keeps on rolling.
 Practical when you want to read while doing